-Founded in 2015, Insider is a website associated with Business Insider that covers politics, lifestyle and technology.
+Founded in 2015, Insider is a website associated with Business Insider covering politics, lifestyle, and technology.

 Funded by / Ownership

-In 2015, German publishing company and owner of Bild, Die Welt, and Fakt, Axel Springer acquired Business Insider for $442 million, which brought their share to approximately 97 percent.
-Bezos Expeditions, the personal investment company of Jeff Bezos, will hold the further shares according to details of the purchase.
-The website is funded through online advertising.
+In 2015, German publishing company and owner of Bild, Die Welt, and Fakt, Axel Springer, acquired Business Insider for $442 million, which brought their share to approximately 97 percent.
+Bezos Expeditions, the personal investment company of Jeff Bezos, will hold further shares according to the details of the purchase.
+Online advertising funds Insider.

 Analysis / Bias

-In review, Insider is a Lifestyle spinoff of Business Insider that focuses more on entertainment, politics and technology.
-Stories are usually relatively short with bulleted summaries on top of the article.
-Most reporting is original with headlines that are moderately sensational such as this: Trump stopped Fauci from answering a question about the anti-malaria drug Trump is hyping despite it being unproven against the coronavirus.
-This story, like most is properly sourced to such outlets as Business Insider and Axios.
-Insider also republishes articles from the Associated Press, Reuters and The Independent.
+In review, Insider is a Lifestyle spinoff of Business Insider that focuses more on entertainment, politics, and technology.
+Stories are usually relatively short, with bulleted summaries on top of the article.
+Most reporting is original with moderately sensational headlines such as this: Trump stopped Fauci from answering a question about the anti-malaria drug Trump is hyping despite it being unproven against the coronavirus.
+This story, like most, is properly sourced to such outlets as Business Insider and Axios.
+The insider also republishes articles from the Associated Press, Reuters, and The Independent.

-Insider has a health section that examines different diets as well as issues such as this: Stress doesn’t cause acne, but it can increase your risk for breakouts.
-These stories are well sourced and align with science.
-Editorially, Insider rarely offers opinions, however when covering the Trump administration there is a negative tone in headlines as well as story selection such as this Trump stopped Fauci from answering a question about the anti-malaria drug Trump is hyping despite it being unproven against the coronavirus.
-In general, Insider reports news factually and with a left leaning bias in story selection.
+Insider has a health section that examines different diets and issues such as this: Stress doesn’t cause acne, but it can increase your risk for breakouts.
+These stories are well-sourced and align with science.
+Editorially, Insider rarely offers opinions; however, when covering the Trump administration, there is a negative tone in headlines, and story selection such as this Trump stopped Fauci from answering a question about the anti-malaria drug Trump is hyping despite it being unproven against the coronavirus.
+Insider generally reports news factually and with a left-leaning bias in story selection.

 Failed Fact Checks

 Overall, we rate Insider Left-Center Biased based on story selection that moderately favors the left.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 4/6/2020)
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(D. Van Zandt 5/5/2021) Updated (07/31/2022)